SpottedButterfly/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. twofiles - displays content of two files
 4. lastlines - displays last 10 lines of etc/password
 5. firstlines - displays the first 10 lines of /etc/passwd
+6. thirdline - displays the third line of the file iacta